react-dropzone/react-dropzone/examples/File Dialog/Readme.md

-You can programmatically invoke default OS file promt.
+You can programmatically invoke default OS file prompt.
 In order to do that you'll have to set the ref on your `Dropzone` instance and call the instance `open` method.

 ```
 let dropzoneRef;